 As noted, this teeth replacement procedure involves an incision of an implant on the gum with the support of a screw that penetrates the jaw bone.
 Dentists doing this procedure will drill through your gum and jawbone to create space for inserting the screw.

 As you can imagine, the drilling and screwing sound is painful.
 No one can stand the pain involved.

 You are right.
 The procedure comes with huge pain.
 Luckily, it is manageable.
 For your information, the process can be pain-free.
 But how is that possible?
 There are several ways of doing it.

-Nitrous oxide is commonly known as the laughing gas as it has a relaxing impact on the patients.
+Nitrous oxide is commonly known as laughing gas as it has a relaxing impact on patients.
 The gas does not have any numbing effect.
 However, it eliminates anxiety and makes the dental implant procedure proceed without many challenges.

 If your anxiety is overwhelming, you will get a moderate sedation dose.
 This dose does not keep you awake, but you won’t remember whether the dental implant surgery is taking place.